sumangeo/sumangeo/content/home/accomplishments.md

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
 title: 'Accomplish&shy;ments'
-subtitle: 'Training & Short Courses I've accomplished'
+subtitle: "Training & Short Courses I've accomplished"

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format